If you want a break from the bustling streets of Istanbul and its chaotic atmosphere, there are plenty of cities near Istanbul for you.

 Don’t miss out on the Sultan Bayezid II Complex, another UNESCO Site in Edirne.
 It is home to the Bayezid II Mosque, but perhaps what is most famous for is the medical treatment facilities.
 Visitors can learn about the history of Islamic medicines and Ottoman treatments.

-Çanakkale has plenty of history, but even non-history lovers can admire the more relaxed atmosphere and laid-back lifestyle, especially if you are coming from Istanbul.
+Çanakkale has plenty of history, but even non-history lovers can admire the more relaxed atmosphere and laid-back lifestyle, and even take some boat tours to the nearby islands, especially if you are coming from Istanbul.

 The town of Sile has approximately 10 kilometers of gorgeous Black Sea coastline, perfect for those that are looking to go swimming, relax on the golden sand beach, or just indulge in the atmosphere.
 Combined with the numerous small villages that dot its landscapes, Sile is one of the best cities to visit near Istanbul.